2019 Philippine Super Liga season: Super Cup

-The 2019 PSL Super Cup is a three-day tournament that began on November 5, 2019.
-It will feature the Philippine national team, two PSL selection teams (Team Shine and Team Sparkle) and the women's team of the University of Tsukuba of Japan.
+The 2019 Philippine Super Liga Super Cup was a special three-day tournament that began on November 5, 2019.
+It featured the Philippine national team, two PSL selection teams (Team Shine and Team Sparkle) and the women's team of the University of Tsukuba of Japan.

 The tournament was organized as part of the Philippine national team's participation in the 2019 Southeast Asian Games.
 University of Tsukuba won the PSL Super Cup title by winning all of its three games.